particle-iot/docs/README.md

 `grunt build`

-The documentation will be located in the `dest` directory.
+The documentation will be located in the `build` directory.
 If you would like to host this documentation locally, try:

 `grunt server`

 This will set up a Connect server and load the local documentation in a web browser.
 If you make changes, the browser should automatically refresh.

-When you're ready to deploy to production, try:
+### Deployment

-`grunt publish`
+When updated documentation is pushed to the master branch, it is automatically pushed to Amazon S3 by Travis CI.

-This will push your changes to the gh-pages branch, updating the content on http://docs.spark.io
+To see the latest build, visit the [Travis CI page](https://travis-ci.org/spark/docs).

 ### Organization

 The majority of the content herein is stored in the `src/content` directory as a set of Markdown files.
-Assets such as images, javascript, and css are stored in the `dest/assets` directory.
+Assets such as images and javascript are stored in the `src/assets` directory.

 ### Attributions

 Some of this documentation is derived from the [Arduino documentation](http://arduino.cc/en/Reference), as the Arduino/Wiring language and libraries are used extensively on the Spark Core.

-This documentation is built using [Flatdoc](http://ricostacruz.com/flatdoc/), an awesome tool for building beautiful documentation from simple Markdown files.
+This documentation was originally built using [Flatdoc](http://ricostacruz.com/flatdoc/), an awesome tool for building beautiful documentation from simple Markdown files.
+We have made many modifications since, but the inspiration remains.

 ### Contributions